 North Carolina landlords are not required to give tenants who are involved in illegal activity written notice prior to beginning an eviction action.

-- Criminal activity that affects the health/safety/peaceful enjoyment of other tenants
+- Criminal activity that affects the health, safety or peaceful enjoyment of other tenants.

 If tenants can show that they were not the ones involved in the criminal activity, and that they did everything that “could be reasonably expected” to stop the criminal activity from occurring, such as alerting the landlord and/or law enforcement officers, they may be allowed to remain in the rental unit.